 Your child will definitely crave for Indian street food oozing delectable aromas.
 But it is not as healthy for your kid’s digestion system.
 Look for a restaurant with clean surrounding.
 Ask hotel staff to cook your meal with fewer spices.
 Also, avoid cut fruits sold by the street vendors.

 If you are holidaying with toddlers, you must pack essentials such as diapers and common medicines as prescribed by their doctor for unexpected medical situations.
-Carry disposable or washable nappies, wet wipes, fold-up baby bed, less-precious toys, Insect repellent, mosquito nets, etc. Though you can easily find these things at medical stores in all parts of the country, it is advisable to carry extra packs.
+Carry disposable or washable nappies, wet wipes, fold-up baby bed(you don’t know if you well be provided with a queen mattress), less-precious toys, Insect repellent, mosquito nets, etc. Though you can easily find these things at medical stores in all parts of the country, it is advisable to carry extra packs.

 We know how much you love peace during your holiday.
 However, staying too far from the city can make your kid cranky due to long hours of travelling for sightseeing.
 Thus, pick a good hotel close to major attractions so that sightseeing experiences do not become extra long for your little angels.